grzesiek-galezowski/tdd-ebook/manuscript/250_Value_Objects.md

 The code grows larger and larger and, as the concepts of product name and price are among the main concepts of the application, they tend to land everywhere.

+### Change request

 Now, imagine that one of the following changes must make its way into the system:

 1. The product name must be compared as case insensitive, since the names of the products are always printed in uppercase on the invoice.
 Thus, creating two products that differ only in a letter case (eg. "laptop" and "LAPTOP") would confuse the customers as both these products look the same on the invoice.
 Also, the only way one would create two products that differ by letter case only is by mistake and we want to avoid that.
 2. The product name is not enough to differentiate a product.
 For example, a notebook manufacturers have the same models of notebooks in different configurations (e.g. different amount of RAM or different processor models inside).
 So each product will receive additional identifier that will have to be taken into account during comparisons.
-3. In order to support customers from different countries, new currencies must be supported everywhere money are already used.
+3. In order to support customers from different countries, new currencies must be supported.

 These changes are a horror to make.
 Why?
 It's because we're coupled in multiple places to a particular implementation of product name (string) and a particular implementation of money (decimal).
 This wouldn't be so bad, if not for the fact that we're coupled to implementation we cannot change!

-From now on, let's put the money concept aside and consider only the product name, as both of these cases are similar, so it's sufficient to consider just one of them.
+From now on, let's put the money concept aside and consider only the product name, as both name and price are similar cases with similar solutions, so it's sufficient to consider just one of them.

 ### What options do we have?

+TODO

 So, what choice do we have now?
 In order to support new requirements, we have to find all places where we use the product name and price and make the same change.
 Every time we need to do something like this, it means that *we've introduced redundancy*.